oshablue/dacqman/README.md

 In this case, we download and install the .NET Core SDK to build the dll, not just the runtime (?)
 Visual Studio for Mac is NOT installed (yet?)

+(
+  Add: for Side-by-Side (SBS) .Net Core 2.1.202 latest / and also obsolete / not supported EOL global.json to specify the sdk as 2.1.202
+)

 dotnet new sln
 dotnet new classlib -o StringLibrary dotnet sln add StringLibrary/StringLibrary.csproj

+(SBS change the TargetFramework in this file to netcoreapp2.0 from standard to create a core app)

 Class1.cs code:
 ```